depth-dev/whybot/README.md

 How to Use BetterBotLogs:
 1. Use "y!betterbotlogs request" in your logging channel.
-2. Wait for the misterdepth to complete your request (to keep updated join the Support Server: https://discord.com/invite/9JhEsHe)
+2. Wait for the misterdepth (the dev) to complete your request (to keep updated join the Support Server: https://discord.com/invite/9JhEsHe)
 3. Enjoy!

 Notes: